SteveBarnett/Remixing/doing/_posts/2022-11-05-be-happy-for-no-reason.md

 ---
-title: Be happy for no reason.
+title: Be "happy for no reason."
-tags: human
+tags: human buddhism experience mindfulness
 ---